Kees Verhoeven: “Ubiqu is the Dutch solution for a global challenge”

 Webinar on the impact of eIDAS 2.0

-Kees will join our Dutch-spoken webinar on October 16 on the impact of eIDAS 2.0 on governmental organizations, together with Ubiqu founder and CEO Boris Goranov.
+Kees will join our English-spoken webinar on December 3rd on the impact of eIDAS 2.0 on governmental organizations, together with Ubiqu founder and CEO Boris Goranov.

 Governmental organizations have to get serious about their preparations, Kees says.
 “And the government has to start making choices too: are we creating our own wallet or are we outsourcing this?
 Which parties should we be working with?
 What are our preconditions?
 And how are we explaining the concept to the Dutch citizens, in a way that everyone understands it?
 In the webinar, we’ll start addressing those questions.”